mramshaw/NoteM/TestPlan.md

 ## Updating Notes

-Update some notes.
+Update some notes (double-tap the note body).
 Verify updating notes works correctly.

-## Deleting Notes (Clean-up)
+## Deleting Notes

-Delete all four notes (swipe right-to-left).
+To clean up, delete all four notes (swipe right-to-left).

 The app should now be back in its ___as installed___ state: